Streatham St Leonard's

 Streatham St Leonard's is an electoral ward in the London Borough of Lambeth, United Kingdom.
-The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
+The ward was created in 2022 from the St Leonard's ward and part of Streatham South.
+It was first used in the 2022 elections.
 It returns three councillors to Lambeth London Borough Council.
+Since the 2024 general election, Streatham St Leonard's ward has been within the Streatham and Croydon North parliamentary constituency, represented in Parliament by Steve Reed of the Labour Party.